-American Airlines warns of jet fuel shortages nationwide: report
+American Airlines warns of jet fuel shortages nationwide

 NEVADA AIRPORT FACES FLIGHT DELAYS FROM JET FUEL SHORTAGE

-In a statement to the newspaper, American Airlines spokeswoman Whitney Zastrow said, "We are aware of fuel supply issues at some airports, predominately across the western U.S., affecting a number of carriers."
+In a statement to FOX Business, American Airlines spokeswoman Whitney Zastrow said, "We are aware of fuel supply issues at some airports, predominately across the western U.S., affecting a number of carriers."

 She added, "American is currently experiencing minimal operational impact due to fuel supply issues.
 Our team continues to work around the clock to monitor the situation and minimize the impact on our customers."